 The doctoral students in the artistic branch have to complete an artistic research project, which usually consists of four presentations of creative works and a written thesis which is directly relevant to them.
 Similarly, theatre-related artistic research projects can be combined with a study of performance aspects of theatre, etc.

 The popular main subjects include composition and improvisation.
 PhD students have participated in the workshops of the Graduate School of Culture Studies and Arts and the best students have given presentations at international conferences (either research conferences or AEC student conferences).
 Doctoral students can use the opportunities to study abroad through the support of DoRa Plus, ERASMUS and other programmes.

 In 2014 EAMT used its own finances to launch the artistic research project (LUP1) "Composition and Improvisation in the 21st Century" and in 2016 LUP2 “Strategies of Creating Space in Contemporary Theatre”.
-The ultimate objective of LUP1 is publishing an article collection based on the research.
+The ultimate objective of both projects is publishing an article collection based on the research.

 Secretary of Doctoral Studies: